malykhmd/fdm/README.md

 [Sage](https://www.sagemath.org/) has very mediocre tools for the numerical integration of ordinary differential equations, but making computer experiments in it related to symbolic-numerical calculations is very comfortable.
-The report presents a new package for numerical integration of differential equations.
+Here we present a new package for numerical integration of differential equations.
 We adhered to the following general principles:
 * numerical solutions are considered as elements of a new class,
 * the class definition provides tools for interpolating and visualizing the solution,